What is Accreditation?

 - Share useful guidance documents and resources

-- Run training to help museums achieve, maintain and development areas of Accreditation work
+- Run training to help museums achieve, maintain and develop areas of Accreditation work

 We need museum staff from all backgrounds to support smaller museums with no professional staff to meet the Accreditation standards.
-If you are interested in CPD opportunities and the chance to make a real difference to local museums, please get in touch to find out more.
-To find out if you are eligible, read the Arts Council information on Mentoring here.
+If you are interested in CPD opportunities and the chance to make a real difference to local museums, please contact your county Museum Development Officer.
+To find out more, see Arts Council’s information about Accreditation Mentors.